-- (42) The relevant Scrutiny Committee shall also respond to requests from the Council, as soon as their work programme permits - and if it considers it appropriate, the Executive, - to review particular areas of Council activity.
+(4) The relevant Scrutiny Committee shall also respond to requests from the Council, as soon as their work programme permits - and if it considers it appropriate, the Executive, - to review particular areas of Council activity.
 Where they do so, the relevant Scrutiny Committee shall report their findings and any recommendations back to the Executive and/or Council.
 The Council and/or the Executive shall consider the report of the relevant Scrutiny Committee within one month of receiving them.
-Policies/strategies will be considered by the relevant Scrutiny Committee before submission to the Executive. - (35) Any Member of the Council who is not a member of the relevant Scrutiny Committee has the right to refer a crime and disorder matter affecting his or her ward to the relevant Scrutiny Committee.
-The power to do this is known as raising a Councillor Call for Action (CCfA) but must be exercised in accordance with the guidance and procedures set out in Partparagraph 4.5.201 of the Scrutiny Procedure Rules.
-Any Councillor who is already a member of the relevant Scrutiny Committee and who wishes to refer a crime and disorder matter to the Committee may do so under paragraph 4.5.8(1) but must have regard to the guidance in Part 4.5.1 if the matter being raised is a CCfA.
+Policies/strategies will be considered by the relevant Scrutiny Committee before submission to the Executive.

+- (5) Any Member of the Council who is not a member of the relevant Scrutiny Committee has the right to refer a crime and disorder matter affecting his or her ward to the relevant Scrutiny Committee.
+The power to do this is known as raising a Councillor Call for Action (CCfA) but must be exercised in accordance with the guidance and procedures set out in paragraph 4.5.20 of the Scrutiny Procedure Rules.
+Any Councillor who is already a member of the relevant Scrutiny Committee and who wishes to refer a crime and disorder matter to the Committee may do so under paragraph 4.5.8(1) but must have regard to the guidance in Part 4.5.1 if the matter being raised is a CCfA. - (6) If the relevant Scrutiny Committee decide not to review or scrutinise a matter or not to make a report or recommendations to the Council or Executive (as appropriate) following the referral of a crime and disorder matter to the Committee in accordance with paragraph 4.5.8(5) of these Rules the Committee must notify the Councillor who made the referral of its decision and the reasons for its decision.
-Any non-Executive Member who is not a member of the Scrutiny Committee may refer any matter relevant to the Scrutiny Committee's functions to that Committee.
-The Member should give notice to the Monitoring Officer.
-On receipt of such a request, the Monitoring Officer will ensure that it is included on the next available agenda.
-The Committee shall then determine whether it wishes to pursue the item suggested by the Member.

-(6) If the relevant Scrutiny Committee decide not to review or scrutinise a matter or not to make a report or recommendations to the Council or Executive (as appropriate) following the referral of a crime and disorder matter to the Committee in accordance with paragraph 4.5.8(5) of these Rules the Committee must notify the Councillor who made the referral of its decision and the reasons for its decision.